Jackelele/ai-tools/README.md

 - [QuillBot](https://quillbot.com/) - QuillBot is an AI-powered writing tool that helps users paraphrase, summarize, and improve the clarity of their writing.
 [FREE/PAID]
 - [Addy AI](https://addy-ai.com/) - Addy is an A.I. email assistant that drafts your emails in seconds, with your preferred style and tone.
 [FREE/PAID]
 - [WTFDoesThisCompanyDo](https://wtfdoesthiscompanydo.vercel.app/) - this world needs better copywriters for landing pages but till then we have good ol’ gpt-3 to help us out.
 [FREE]
+- [WriteSonic](https://writesonic.com/) - Writesonic is an AI-powered copywriting tool that generates high-quality marketing copy, product descriptions, ads, and blog posts for businesses, saving time and effort on content creation.
+[FREE/PAID]
+- [Taskade](https://www.taskade.com/) - Taskade is a real-time collaboration and productivity platform that helps teams to stay organized and get work done with features such as to-do lists, project management, and team communication tools.
+[FREE/PAID]
+- [SuperNormal](https://supernormal.com/) - Supernormal is a web and mobile design tool that uses AI to streamline and simplify the design process, enabling designers to create high-quality prototypes and user interfaces faster and more efficiently.
+[FREE/PAID]

 ## Video

 - [Synthesia](https://www.synthesia.io/) - Synthesia is an AI-powered video generation platform that uses machine learning to create realistic videos from text inputs.
 The platform enables businesses to scale their video content creation process and provides a cost-effective solution for producing personalized videos at scale.
 [PAID]
+- [Quinvio AI](https://www.quinv.io/ai) - Quinv is an AI-powered software platform that helps businesses automate their back-office operations, streamline processes, and improve decision-making through advanced analytics and data visualization.
+[FREE/PAID]

 ## Audio